ClaudiuCreanga/ClaudiuCreanga.github.io/_posts/2017-09-19-kaggle-kernels-language-python-r.md

 <div class='jupyter'>

-<p>TL;DR; Python is king, but R kernels are more likely to win medals</p>
+<p>TL;DR; Python is king, but R kernels are more likely to win medals.</p>

-<p>The kernels feature on kaggle.com was introduced around March 2015 and became quickly popular among data scientists.
+<p>The kernels feature on <a href="https://kaggle.com" target="_blank">kaggle.com</a> was introduced around March 2015 and became quickly popular among data scientists.
-In 2017 in every month almost 10.000 new kernels are created.</p>
+In 2017, in every month almost 10.000 new kernels are created.
+So I was curious what language do devs use on kaggle.</p>
-<p>Kaggle does not provide an api, so to get the data about kernles we had to scrape the website, which returned 114.896 kernels<p>
+<p>Kaggle does not provide an api, so to get the data about kernels I had to scrape the website, which returned 114.896 kernels.<p>

 <div class="show-the-codes"><p>Show the code</p></div>
 <div class="wrap-the-codes">